40 Interesting facts about British Columbia Canada

 11. The oldest Chinatown in Canada is in BC

 Victoria is home to the oldest Chinatown in Canada, and this is also the second oldest in the whole of North America (after San Francisco USA).

-The remaining five national parks are Kootenay, Yoho, Jasper, Mount Revelstoke, and Glacier National Parks.
+The remaining four national parks are Kootenay, Yoho, Mount Revelstoke, and Glacier National Parks.